Level algebras and $\boldsymbol{s}$-lecture hall polytopes: Background

 \subsection{Gorenstein algebras and level algebras}

-We now provide a brief review of Gorenstein and level algebras in general, as well as in the special case of semigroup algebras of polytopes.
-For additional details and expositions, the reader should consult \cite{BrunsHerzog,StanleyGreenBook} as references.
+We now provide a brief review of Gorenstein and level algebras.
+Since we will only be concerned with semigroup algebras of polytopes, we will restrict ourselves to this case. \rem{in general, as well as in the special case of semigroup algebras of polytopes. } For additional details and expositions, the reader should consult \cite{BrunsHerzog,StanleyGreenBook} as references.